 To the United States Tax Court: 1.
+Application is hereby made by the above-named Petitioner or Respondent for an order to take the deposition(s) of the following-nam ed person(s) who has (have) been served with a cop

+Name of witness Post office address

+(a)

+(b)

+(c)

+(d)

-Application is hereby made by the above-named Petitioner or Respondent for an order to take the deposition(s) of the following-named pers son(s) who has (have) been served with a copy of this application, as evidenced by the attached certificate of servic e: Name of witness Post office address (a) (b) (c) (d) 2.
-It is desired to take the deposition(s) of the above-named per son(s) for the following reasons [With respect to each of the above-named persons, set forth the reasons for taking the depositions rather than waiting until trial to introduce the testimony or other evidence.]: 3.
-The substance of the testimony, to be obtained through the de the above-named persons, set forth briefly the substance of the ex 4.
-The books, papers, documents, electronically stored information tion, or other tangible things to be produced at the deposition, are as follows [With respect to each of the above-nam ned persons, describe briefly all things which the applicant desires to have produced at the deposition.]: 5.
-The expected testimony or other evidence is material to one of or more matters in controversy, in the following respects: 6. (a) This deposition (will) (will not) be taken on written ques tions (see Rule 84). (b) All such written questions are annexed to this application n [attach such questions pursuant to Rule 84].
-7. The petition in this case was filed with the Court on Date The pleadings in this case (are) (are not) closed.
-This case (has) (has not) been placed on a trial calendar.
-An application for an order to take a deposition to perp etuate evidence must be filed at least 45 days prior to the date set for the trial.
-When the applicant seeks to take depositions upon written questions, the title of the application shall so indicate and the application shall be accompanied by an original and five copies of the proposed questions.
-The taking of depositions upon written questions is not favored, except when the depositions are to be taken in foreign countries, in which case any depositions taken must be upon written questions, except as otherwise directed by the Court for cause shown.
-(See Rule 84(a).)
-If the parties so stipulate, depositions may be taken without application to the Court.
-(See Rule 81(d).)
-This form may not be used for depositions for discovery purposes, which may be taken only in accordance with Rule 74.
+- 2. It is desired to take the deposition(s) of the above-named person(s) for the following reasons [With respect to each of the above-named persons, set forth the reasons for taking the depositions rather than waiting until trial to introduce the testimony or other evidence.]: - 3.
+The substance of the testimony, to be obtained through the deposition(s), is as follows [With respect to each of the above-named persons, set forth briefly the substance of the expected testimony or other evidence.]: - 4.
+The books, papers, documents, electronically stored information, or other tangible things to be produced at the deposition, are as follows [With respect to each of the above-named persons, describe briefly all things which the applicant desires to have produced at the deposition.]: - 5.
+The expected testimony or other evidence is material to one or more matters in controversy, in the following respects: - 6. (a) This deposition (will) (will not) be taken on written questions (see Rule 84). - (b) All such written questions are annexed to this application [attach such questions pursuant to Rule 84]. - 7.
+The petition in this case was filed with the Court on